ThinkPad T61

-The ThinkPad T61 was a high-end, business-class laptop computer manufactured originally by IBM, which sold the rights to Lenovo.
+The ThinkPad T61 was a high-end, business-class laptop computer manufactured by Lenovo.
 The T61 was part of the T series, which was first manufactured in 2006.
 It was offered as a modular platform.
-You could customize the processor speed, RAM, hard disk storage, screen and video card of the laptop.
+One could customize the processor speed, RAM, hard disk storage, screen and video card of the laptop.
 There were also additional capabilities such as a fingerprint reader, smart card reader, and zip drive.
 The T61 came with the Windows Vista operating system.